 Invite constituents to implement projects that contribute to your mission.
 Habitat for Humanity is an example of an organization that utilizes volunteers to fulfill its mission of providing housing.
 Contractors, builders, painters, carpenters, electricians, all offer their time and expertise by getting out there and building houses.
 Encourage donors to volunteer because it brings them closer to the cause.

 Your supporters are your biggest advocates!
 Give them the resources they need to spread the word, recruit new volunteers, and retain more donors.
+Here’s how to kickstart a peer-to-peer campaign.

 11. Media Coverage